-Inspired by her time in France to move toward abstraction in her work, she quickly became an active participant in the avantgarde art scene of downtown New York, her artwork admired by the likes of Franz Kline, Willem de Kooning, and Hans Hofmann.
+Inspired by her time in France to move toward abstraction in her work, Mitchell quickly became an active participant in the avantgarde art scene of downtown New York.
+Her artwork was admired by the likes of Franz Kline, Willem de Kooning, and Hans Hofmann.
 In 1951 she became one of the few women to be included in The Club, an exclusive gathering place on East Eighth Street for the artists who would become the basis of the New York School of Abstract Expressionism.
 She was included in The Ninth Street Show (1951, New York), which was curated by Leo Castelli and also featured Robert Motherwell, de Kooning, Jackson Pollock, Hofmann, and Helen Frankenthaler.

 Her technique combined contrasting methods of dripped liquid and densely applied paint, and both areas of flatness and relief.
 Initially, her focus was on developing her own style of gesture and line, creating a rhythm of contrasting and conflicting lines with a balance of order and disorder, as visible in artworks such as Untitled (1955).
 She soon began to introduce more in-depth layered fields of luminous colour that she would build up through dense lines in works such as Ladybug (1957) and Goulphar II (1959).

 Already splitting her time between Paris and New York since 1955, Mitchell fully moved to Paris in 1959.
 The period between 1960 and 1964 saw a change in her style, marked by her father's death and her mother's cancer diagnosis.
 The brush strokes became more violent and the colours more sombre.
-In large multi-panel works such as Girolata Triptych (1963), her form became more singular and dense.
-In 1968, the artist settled in the heartland of French modernism (near Claude Monet's former estate): Vétheuil, a small village northwest of Paris.
-There, while continuing to paint and maintaining an international presence, she started to regularly host artists at various stages of their careers, providing space and support toward the development of their art.
+In large multi-panel works such as Girolata Triptych (1963), her form became more singular and dense–an implosion of thick green brush strokes occurs at the centre of each panel, drawing attention from the almost bare canvas that surrounds it.

-Michael Irwin | Ocula | 2019
+Michael Irwin | Ocula | 2022